Technology-for-the-Poorest-Billion/2024-OVSI/README.md

 # OVSI Usage Monitoring Project

 Below is a brief explanation of what is contained in each folder:
-- `code` contains both the Micropython code for a Pi Pico and Python code for reading the output from various sensors
+- `code` contains both the Micropython code for a Pi Pico and Python code for reading the output from various sensors through the serial port.
 - `interim_report` contains a markdown document containing the interim report for this project
 - `project_proposal` contains both the project proposal and project management information
 - `test_data` contains all of the datasets and results from any testing we performed